davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 #### Configure the Agent

-To start measuring PHP metrics, create a simple PHP app and require the Datadog PHP library.
+To start reporting PHP metrics, create a simple PHP app that requires the Datadog PHP library.

 Move into your LAMP server's web document root:
 `cd /var/www/html`